AndrewDongminYoo/docs-trunk-io-ko/merge/set-up-trunk-merge/advanced-settings.md

----
-description: >-
+# Advanced Settings

 Explanation of settings for states, timeouts, concurrency, and branch protection.
----

-# Advanced Settings

 We offer some knobs and dials when configuring Merge.